gillescochez/my-angular-base/README.md

 # My Angular Base

-A Angular.js base application to help speed up the development of SPAs
+Angular.js base application to help speed up the development of SPAs

 ## How to run the application